Shrubby cinquefoil

 - Is Shrubby cinquefoil good for the Colorado Front Range?

-- Yes.
-Shrubby cinquefoil is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Shrubby cinquefoil is a well-suited shrub for Colorado's Front Range.

 - How big does Shrubby cinquefoil get?